1 T butter

-Meatloaf is, of course, superb with mashed potatoes and green beans.
+Meatloaf is, of course, superb with mashed potatoes and green beans, peas, or broccoli.

 Use one great big huge pan and put all the meat inside.
 Bake for about 1 1/2 hours.
 Follow the same temp and standing instructions.

-Divide the meat out into 3-4 smaller loaf shapes and freeze them uncooked.
+Or, divide the meat out into 3-4 smaller uncooked loaf shapes and freeze them.
 Place one frozen loaf inside a small casserole dish and put it in the fridge for a couple days where it will thaw nicely.
 When you come home from work, just pop it in the oven at 350° F for about 45 minutes or until it is 155° in the center.
 This makes meatloaf an easy dinner for a smaller or working family.

-An alternative to brown sugar and mustard is to add a bit of honey to the ketchup, delicious.
+An alternative to brown sugar and mustard is to add a bit of honey to the ketchup.
+It’s delicious.